mono/website/docs/advanced/pinvoke/index.md

 You can get lots of security exceptions for various things, actually.
 Opening files can generate a security exception, for example.

-[http:/monodoc/T:System.Security.Permissions.SecurityPermission System.Security.Permissions.SecurityPermission] is needed with [http:/monodoc/F:System.Security.Permissions.SecurityPermissionFlag.UnmanagedCode SecurityPermissionFlag.UnmanagedCode] specified in order to perform a P/Invoke.
+[System.Security.Permissions.SecurityPermission](http://docs.go-mono.com/index.aspx?link=T:System.Security.Permissions.SecurityPermission) is needed with [SecurityPermissionFlag.UnmanagedCode](http://docs.go-mono.com/index.aspx?link=F:System.Security.Permissions.SecurityPermissionFlag.UnmanagedCode) specified in order to perform a P/Invoke.

 Programs can't specify this permission; they can only request it (or demand it, and if they can't get it, a SecurityException is thrown).